supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Customer-Readme.md

       As a result, there is no way for us to figure out what stocks should be allowed for balancing the portfolio.

-    - There is a function to get the value of portfolio on a partcular date but it returns the value as a string and hence could not be used to get the composition of the portfolio.
+    - There is a function to get the value of portfolio on a particular date, it does not give the correct value based on the quantity.
+As a result, we weren't able to mimic it to build our own composition function.

-    - It was also not possible to get the composition since they add a new entry into the xml for buying stock on a date but for selling, simply update the first occurence of the ticker in the file irrespective of the date hence not persisting how many stocks were present on which date.
+    - It was also not possible to get the composition since they add a new entry into the xml for buying stock on a date but for selling, simply update the first occurrence of the ticker in the file irrespective of the date hence not persisting how many stocks were present on which date.
       For example, buying 10 GOOG on 2022-10-10 and selling 5 GOOG on 2021-10-10 just reduces the value in xml to 5 GOOG on 2022-10-10, so we have no way of getting the correct composition of